Colonial Life at Elizabeth Farm

 About the program

-As they explore the Macarthur family home, which dates from 1793, students learn about the lives of the family and their convict servants and the impact of colonisation on the traditional owners of the Parramatta area.
+Students will explore the former home of the Macarthur family, which dates from 1793, to learn about convict life, colonisation, and the impact of colonisation on the local environment.

 70 Alice Street, Rosehill NSW 2142